dbmedialab-archive/reader-critics/doc/tests.md

 :exclamation::exclamation: **Attention: running the database tests will delete and rewrite all collections in the configured MongoDB** :exclamation::exclamation:

 If you want to keep your own test data, either add them to the test resources or _simply do not run them_.
-The database tests are also executed when as one of the test suites in `run/test` so be aware that running this script locally **will erase everything**.
+The database tests are also executed as one of the test suites in `run/test` so be aware that running this script locally **will erase everything**.

 To prevent the test script from overwriting remote databases, the MongoDB connection module checks the database URL against a regular expression when started in test mode

 While overwriting data might sound like a bad thing at first, it is in fact a very valuable development tool.
 These tests will always provide you with a defined set of objects in your database that you can work with.
-If you need additional object which maybe have to contain specific data for a new feature, create new test files in [/resources](/resources) to have them included in the tests on every new run.
+If you need additional objects which maybe have to contain specific data for a new feature, create new test files in [/resources](/resources) to have them included in the tests on every new run.

 Several of these tests scan their relevant directories under [/resources](/resources) and try to store all the [JSON5](https://json5.org/)-files that are found there.
 So you don't need to add the names of your new resource files to the test sources, they will get picked up automatically.